 Some other types of exposure that can be of concern are:

 - Oil damage in restaurants

 - Other outside pollutants and chemicals.

 2. Leaks and Moisture

-Leaks and moisture build-up are the most common problems with flat roofs, but they can be dealt with effectively if you stay on top of things.
+Leaks and moisture build-up are the most common problems with flat roofs, but they can be dealt with effectively if you stay on top of it.
 Like any roof, a flat roof will develop leaks over time, but the water doesn’t have anywhere to go but straight down.
-When leaks start to appear, moisture can find its way into the roof structure, leading to mould and fungus.
-The only way to deal with this is to ensure that you have regular roof inspections and maintenance gets scheduled every time you find an issue.
+When leaks appear, moisture can find its way into the roof structure, leading to mould and fungus.
+The only way to deal with this is to ensure that you have regular roof inspections and that maintenance gets scheduled every time you find an issue.

 3. Ponding Water